fair-ease/object_store/README.md

 You can also browse to the local Minio container object store http://localhost:9000 and login using the user and password in the compose file and see the "warehouse" bucket with any Iceberg table files you create.

+## ERDDAP Trino and Iceberg Integration
-We intend to further enhance the demo by providing and an example of publishing the GLODAP dataset via ERDDAP using  the Trino JDBC connector to show how ERDDAP and other systems can use Legacy data access protocols to publish tabular data from a Data lakehouse on an Object Store
+We have further enhanced the demo by providing an example of publishing the GLODAP dataset via ERDDAP using the Trino JDBC connector to show how ERDDAP and other systems can use Legacy data access protocols to publish tabular data from a Data lakehouse on an Object Store.

+The demonstrator is available here in our separate [erddap-trino-iceberg repo](https://github.com/fair-ease/erddap-trino-iceberg)